Home

 Welcome to the We Love the Eighties Community

 This community is dedicated to the music, movies, television, games, radio, and pop culture that defined the 1980s.
-It is a place for people who lived the decade and for those who appreciate what made it unforgettable.
+It is a place for people who lived the decade, as well as those who appreciate what made it unforgettable.
+Members use this forum to check in during live radio blocks, share weekly listening memories, and talk about what the music, shows, and moments of the 80s bring back for them.
 Guests are welcome to browse selected discussions, while full participation requires registration.
-If you would like to understand the intent behind this community and how it is curated, you can read more about it here: About This Community.
+If you would like to understand the intent behind this community and how it is curated, you can read more here: About This Community.
 Explore current conversations, share your memories, and take part in a community built around real 80s experiences.

 Join the discussion